haevg-rz/Estimator/README.md

 ### Estimate Status

-There are three different statuses to estimate.
+There are three different status to estimate.

 #### normal Status